Paul Stanley: Kiss

-In his book Sex Money Kiss, Gene Simmons says Stanley was the driving force for KISS during the period in the 1980s when the band performed without makeup.
+In his book Sex Money Kiss, Gene Simmons says Stanley was the driving force for Kiss during the period in the 1980s when the band performed without makeup.
 Those years, Stanley noted, "were fine for me.
 I found them very satisfying because I got a chance to be out there without makeup, which I craved at that point.
-I think it was easier for me [than Simmons] because my persona was one that wasn't really defined by the makeup… The makeup was just reinforcing what you were seeing and who I was".
+I think it was easier for me [than for Simmons] because my persona was one that wasn't really defined by the makeup...
+The makeup was just reinforcing what you were seeing and who I was".

 In 2007, Stanley was hospitalized with tachycardia.
 In his absence, Kiss performed live as a trio for the first time in decades.
 The concert was the first Kiss performance Stanley missed.

 During the first leg of the band's final tour, Stanley was accused by fans of lip syncing and using backing tracks.
 In response to the allegations, Stanley did not confirm nor deny that he lip syncs on stage, saying he is taking care of his voice.
 Accusations were later revived by fans following the band's performance in Belgium on June 6, 2022, when a slip-up occurred with the fireworks and drum cues a measure late on the opening song, "Detroit Rock City".
 Doc McGhee, the band's manager, later confirmed simultaneously that Stanley did sing fully, but will sing to tracks, denying that he was lip-syncing.